JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 - finishes the drawing and displays it on the screen

-In case you're wondering, the units are *points* (as in font sizes), and there are 72 points in an inch, just over 3 per millimeter.
+In case you’re wondering, the units are *points* (as in font sizes), and there are 72 points in an inch, just over 3 per millimeter.
 The y-axis points down the page.
 If you want to be reminded of where the x and y axes are, use the [`rulers`](@ref) function.

 The `action=:fill` at the end of [`circle`](@ref) uses one of a set of symbols that let you use the shape you've created in different ways.
 There's the `:stroke` action, which draws around the edges but doesn't fill the shape with color.
 You might also meet the `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, and `:path` actions.